masteryodha/hass-renpho/README.md

+# Important
+This is only working with the "Renpho - Outdated" app.
+If you are using the new Renpho Health, it will not work correctly

 # Renpho Weight

 This is a custom component to import weight and last weigh time from the Renpho app into Home Assistant.